Player Authentication

 How to implement

-- Set mode to TURNKIT_AUTH in the dashboard.
+- Set policy to AUTH_REQUIRED in the dashboard.

 - Configure your SMTP settings.
 A quick option is setting up Brevo as your email provider.